Tayruh/sadako/reference.md

 Close immediately: `[:*!:]`
 Close with link: `:[*! @: Link name:]`

-2. Just output straight text to a dialog window.
+2. Just output straight text to a dialog window.<br>
 `[:* Some text @: Link name:]`

 3. With an `=` eval token.
-The script is evaluated before being displayed in the dialog window.
+The script is evaluated before being displayed in the dialog window.<br>
 `[:*= "Here's some math: " + (1 + 2) @: Link name:]`

 4. With a `&` code token.
 Instead of displaying the text directly in a dialog window, the dialog will be displayed empty and the script will be evaluated.
 However, The output target of functions like `sadako.doLink()`, `sadako.overwrite()`, `sadako.writeOutput()`, and such will be redirected to the dialog window.
-    The following will write `Bleh` to the dialog window after it displays.
+The following will write `Bleh` to the dialog window after it displays.<br>
 `[:*& sadako.overwrite("Bleh") @: Link name:]`

 5. With a `#` page token.
-The dialog will be shown with the included page.
+The dialog will be shown with the included page.<br>
 `[:*# some_page @: link name:]`

 6. With a `%` label token.
-The dialog will be shown with the included label.
+The dialog will be shown with the included label.<br>
 `[:*% some_label @ label_name:]`

 As with the `+` reveal token, you can add an `=` eval token to the page and label tokens to evaluate the name of the page or label to display in the dialog.
-For example, the following will display the page named `page3` in a dialog window:
+For example, the following will display the page named `page3` in a dialog window:<br>
  `[:*#= "page" + (1 + 2) @: Link name:]`

 There isn't a standard dialog window defined in **Sadako**.
 The user must define one themselves in HTML.
 The "[getting started](getting-started.md)" guide has an example on how to get this up and running.